 The functionality of the product is usually the result of extensive market research through focus groups.
 That helps understand the customers’ needs in certain demographics and target markets.
 The development team can then use that data for brainstorming and come up with a proper strategy.

-The New Product Development Process
+Product Development Strategy Process (NPD Process)

 The entire new product development process (NPD process) can be summarized into eight steps.
 It’s the same for startups, SMEs, and even enterprises.
 All development projects go through these steps, and they are crucial to the success of the product life cycle.